oskarvid/wdl_deepvariant/README.md

 ### DeepVariant wdl based pipeline
-(This pipeline is only for testing purposes, there are probably resources usage issues with call variants, tread with caution)
+(This pipeline is for testing purposes only, tread with caution)

 ## Downloading the reference files
 The default reference fasta is the hg38 fasta file from the Broad Institute, they host it at their public ftp server here: ftp://gsapubftp-anonymous@ftp.broadinstitute.org/bundle/hg38